zeh/key-action-binder-as3/README.md

  * Allow sensitive controls to be treated as normal controls (with a user-defined threshold)
  * Think of a way to avoid axis injecting button pressed
- * Add gamepad index to return signals, and rethink whether gamepad index should be part of isActionActivated() and getActionValue() instead
+ * Add gamepad index to return signals parameters
  * Use caching samples?
  * Allow "any" gamepad key (for "press any key")
- * Add missing asdocs
+ * Add missing asdocs (any?)
- * Better multi-platform setup... re-think GamepadControls (finish)
+ * Finish auto Gamepad control ids
  * Still allow platform-specific control ids
  * Support re-mapping of specific keys to action injected events (menu, back, home)
  * Allow multiple action events from the same gameinput events